vanatteveldt/stars/README.md

 - Strict server/clients architecture
 - All information between server and clients in json
-- Server is a python web server that generates new turns based on old universe plus orders
+- Server is a flask RESTful python web server that generates new turns based on old universe plus orders
 - Server accepts partial orders as well as complete orders and can be queried for all existing state
 - Base client would be a web based client that functions much like the current client
 - Other clients could do various automation tasks and store partial orders, notes, messages etc on the server